 Property Taxes and Charges

-How is my property tax assessed?
+What is my municipal property tax rate?

 |Type of Tax or Charge||Dollar Amount|

 |Provincial property taxes ($150,000 / $100 x $1.50||$2,250|

 |Less Provincial Tax Credit ($150,000 / $100 x $0.50||$750|

 |Municipal property taxes ($150,000 / $100 x $0.67)||$1,005|

 When will I receive my property tax bill?

 You will be sent a Statement of Account – Property Charges from Taxation and Property Records in early May of each year.
 This statement will show the current year taxes and fees and any arrears balance.
 The statement also provides installment amounts, dates and payment stubs.

 If you are a property owner and you do not receive a property tax bill in May of each year, please refer to Owner Name and Mailing Address used for Property Tax Bills or contact Taxation and Property Records at (902) 368-4070.